vdelachaux/tip-and-tricks/docs/Accessing form definitions in a compiled and built application.md

-# Accessing form definitions in a compiled and built application
+# How to Access form definitions in a compiled and built application

 As you know, the build phase of an application generates a `.4Z` file in which the source code of methods and classes is removed.
 But the form definition is still present.